-As this short loop returns to the parking areas and the main road, there is enough light for mixed hardwoods.
-Wildflowers such as Wintergreen, Goldthread and Bunchberry (below) bloom here.
+As this short loop returns to the parking areas and the main road, there is enough light for mixed hardwoods such as Yellow birch (below).
+Notice the horizontal banding of creamy yellow.

+Wildflowers such as wintergreen, goldthread and bunchberry (below) bloom here.